WILFRED JACKSON TAYLOR 1886–1921

 Age 4 living in Thorpe on the Hill, Lincoln.
 Father Francis, age 51, farm labourer, mother Mary, age 47.
 Four siblings: John 22, Emily 14, Francis 12 and Joseph 10.

-Age 14 a farm boy living with his Mother now a widow.
+Age 14 a farm boy living in Brant Broughton, Lincolnshire with his mother now a widow.
 No other siblings in household.

 Working as an attendant at Notts.
 County Asylum, Radcliffe on Trent.
 He married Eliza Bradshaw, kitchen maid at the asylum, in Mansfield March 1913.